New Orleans Collaborative for Early Childhood Research

 Dr. Lindsay Weixler, Tulane University

-After teaching in New Orleans from 2005 to 2007, Lindsay completed a Ph.D. in developmental psychology and master’s degree in statistics at the University of Michigan in 2012.
-Lindsay previously worked at the U.S. Department of Education, where she was a Presidential Management Fellow in the Office of Planning, Evaluation, and Policy Development.
+Dr. Weixler holds a Ph.D. in Developmental Psychology and Master’s Degree in Statistics from the University of Michigan.
+She previously worked at the U.S. Department of Education, where she was a Presidential Management Fellow in the Office of Planning, Evaluation, and Policy Development, and the Education Research Alliance for New Orleans, where she was Associate Director of Research.
+She taught middle school in New Orleans from 2005 to 2007.

 Jen Roberts, CEO, Agenda for Children